 Top 10 Things to Pack For Bhutan

 I’m often asked by our travelers what they should pack for their trip to Bhutan, a Himalayan gem that GeoEx has been exploring for more than 30 years.
-After having the chance to visit in January, there are a few items that stand out as being particularly useful.
+After having the chance to visit, there are a few items that stand out as being particularly useful.
 If you find yourself headed to the Land of the Thunder Dragon, you might consider bringing them along as well.

 1. Hiking Boots